Course Catalog 2024-2025

 GOV 347es Seminar: Topics in International and Comparative Politics-Environmental Security (4 Credits)

 This advanced seminar examines the political implications of treating environmental events and trends as matters of (inter)national security.
 It approaches the issue historically—examining the conceptual evolution of security over time and the relatively recent incorporation of environmental issues into security frameworks.
 Primary focus is devoted to climate change, but other ecological issues are examined as well: development, natural resource use, waste and pollution, biodiversity, etc. Prerequisite: GOV 241, GOV 242, GOV 244 or GOV 252.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
 Instructor permission required. {S}

 Fall, Spring, Variable